jedcn/talk-learning-with-tools/README.md

 1. Making it be the entire size of the screen (full screen)
 1. Making the currently activated screen go to my second monitor.

-It also lets me jump between windows.

 If you want to get started with slate, you can check out [the homepage][slate-home].
 If you want to get up and running quickly with my setup, you can check out
 [some notes][getting-started-with-slate] that I wrote up.

 Why do I use this?
 I don't like taking my fingers off the keyboard.
-I can reduce
+It's easier and faster to make things go where I want.

 ### MacOS Zoom